ImoucheG/GeoRide-Jeedom/README.md

 ## Getting Started

-For deploy this plug-in :
+For deploy this plug-in:

-Step 1: Rename your directory "GeoRide-Jeedom" to "georide" in lower case !
+Step 1: Rename your directory "GeoRide-Jeedom" to "georide" in lower case!

 Step 2: Copy it in your "plugins" directory on your jeedom server.